ono-midori/ono-midori.github.io/techs/zguide.md

 peering1 DC3 DC1 DC2  #  Start DC3 and connect to DC1 and DC2
 ```

-You’ll see each cluster report the state of its peers, and after a few seconds they will all happily be printing random numbers once per second.
+You'll see each cluster report the state of its peers, and after a few seconds they will all happily be printing random numbers once per second.
 Try this and satisfy yourself that the three brokers all match up and synchronize to per-second state updates.

-In real life, we’d not send out state messages at regular intervals, but rather whenever we had a state change, i.e., whenever a worker becomes available or unavailable.
-That may seem like a lot of traffic, but state messages are small and we’ve established that the inter-cluster connections are super fast.
+In real life, we'd not send out state messages at regular intervals, but rather whenever we had a state change, i.e., whenever a worker becomes available or unavailable.
+That may seem like a lot of traffic, but state messages are small and we've established that the inter-cluster connections are super fast.

-If we wanted to send state messages at precise intervals, we’d create a child thread and open the statebe socket in that thread.
-We’d then send irregular state updates to that child thread from our main thread and allow the child thread to conflate them into regular outgoing messages.
+If we wanted to send state messages at precise intervals, we'd create a child thread and open the statebe socket in that thread.
+We'd then send irregular state updates to that child thread from our main thread and allow the child thread to conflate them into regular outgoing messages.
 This is more work than we need here.

 #### Prototyping the Local and Cloud Flow

-Let’s now prototype the flow of tasks via the local and cloud sockets.
+Let's now prototype the flow of tasks via the local and cloud sockets.
 This code pulls requests from clients and then distributes them to local workers and cloud peers on a random basis.

 ![](./pics/zmq/fig46.png)

-Before we jump into the code, which is getting a little complex, let’s sketch the core routing logic and break it down into a simple yet robust design.
+Before we jump into the code, which is getting a little complex, let's sketch the core routing logic and break it down into a simple yet robust design.

 We need two queues, one for requests from local clients and one for requests from cloud clients.
 One option would be to pull messages off the local and cloud frontends, and pump these onto their respective queues.
 But this is kind of pointless because ZeroMQ sockets are queues already.
-So let’s use the ZeroMQ socket buffers as queues.
+So let's use the ZeroMQ socket buffers as queues.

 This was the technique we used in the load balancing broker, and it worked nicely.
 We only read from the two frontends when there is somewhere to send the requests.
 We can always read from the backends, as they give us replies to route back.
-As long as the backends aren’t talking to us, there’s no point in even looking at the frontends.
+As long as the backends aren't talking to us, there's no point in even looking at the frontends.

 So our main loop becomes:

 - Poll the backends for activity.
 When we get a message, it may be “ready” from a worker or it may be a reply.
-If it’s a reply, route back via the local or cloud frontend.
+If it's a reply, route back via the local or cloud frontend.
 - If a worker replied, it became available, so we queue it and count it.
 - While there are workers available, take a request, if any, from either frontend and route to a local worker, or randomly, to a cloud peer.

 Randomly sending tasks to a peer broker rather than a worker simulates work distribution across the cluster.
-It’s dumb, but that is fine for this stage.
+It's dumb, but that is fine for this stage.

 We use broker identities to route messages between brokers.
 Each broker has a name that we provide on the command line in this simple prototype.
-As long as these names don’t overlap with the ZeroMQ-generated UUIDs used for client nodes, we can figure out whether to route a reply back to a client or to a broker.
+As long as these names don't overlap with the ZeroMQ-generated UUIDs used for client nodes, we can figure out whether to route a reply back to a client or to a broker.

 Here is how this works in code.
 The interesting part starts around the comment “Interesting part”.